rpalo/personal-blog/_posts/2018-02-10-closure-i-hardly-know-her.md

 # => 1
 ```

 This method is very "Pythonic".
-It has no inner functions (that you know of), has a reasonably easy-to-discern flow-path, and (provided you understand generators), gets the job done.
+It has no inner functions (that you know of), has a reasonably easy-to-discern flow-path, and (provided you understand generators), and gets the job done.

 ### Build an Object